net-daemon/docs/docs/user/started/installation.md

 For more info, see this post on [Stack Overflow](https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach).

 If home assistant is not using host mode networking, then the previous method should work, but you can also set the `HomeAssistant__Host` variable to the name of the HA container instead, without adding the `extra_hosts` field.
+Note, that the LLAT for the user must **not** have the setting "Local access only" in Home Assistant.